 * March 18 (Saturday): Procession and Vigil to Mark 3rd Anniversary of Iraq War in Setauket at 11am

 * March 19(Sunday): Voices Against The War - Films, Speakers & Honor the Fallen Exhibit in Riverhead 1-5pm

 ( see Suffolk Peace Vigils for a complete list of weekly and monthly vigils and

 Counter Recruiting Schedule for listing of weekly and monthly demonstrations)

 * First Mondays: Counter Recruiting Committee in Bellport at 6 pm

 * First Mondays: Suffolk Peace Network in Bellport at 7:15 pm

 * First Thursdays: Waging Peace - Meditation and Visualization in Westhampton Beach at 7pm

 * Every Thursday evening - Book Study Group in Water Mill at 6:30

-* "Herstory" Writing Workshops on Wednesdays in Farmingville (Spanish and English) 3 to 5 pm and Thursdays in Spanish only in East Hampton at 7 pm
+* "Herstory" Writing Workshops in Spanish and English: Mondays in Farmingville 3 to 5 pm Thursdays in East Hampton at 7 pm

 * Second Tuesday of Month: South Fork Chapter of LI Progressive Coalition Meets in Water Mill at 6:30 pm